cutlersr/iggypop/README.rst

 MoClo-compatible CDSs
 -----------------------

-The `moclo` yaml files have paramaters to design reusable CDSs by adding a short 5' BsaI/ATTG on the 5' end and a 3' GCTT/BsaI.
-The CDSs are first assembled with BsmBI and the final clones are MoClo compatible (i.e., BsaI digestion will release an ORF with AATG/GCTT overhangs).
-The figure below zooms in on the first and last oligonucleotides of an assembly to illustrate the mapping between parameters set in the yml file and the designed sequence.
-This is the default design mode; see the yaml folder for other options.
+The `moclo` YAML files have parameters to design reusable CDSs by adding a 5' BsaI/ATTG on the 5' end and a 3' GCTT/BsaI.
+The CDSs are first assembled with BsmBI, and the final clones are compatible with MoClo (i.e., BsaI digestion will release an ORF with AATG/GCTT overhangs).
+The figure below zooms in on the first and last oligonucleotides of an assembly to illustrate the mapping between parameters set in the YAML file and the designed sequence.
+This is the default design mode; see the YAML folder for other options.

 .. image:: png/molco.png
    :alt: MoClo Compatibility